Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 5. R&D intensity criterion: >= 30% of deductible expenses (JEIR threshold)#

 This is the distinguishing criterion.
-R&D expenditure — as defined in Article 244 quater B of the CGI (same scope as the Research Tax Credit) — must represent at least 30% of total fiscally deductible expenses for the year.
-Eligible categories include: depreciation on R&D-dedicated assets, R&D personnel costs (researchers, technicians), R&D project managers' remuneration, patent filing and defence costs, R&D sub-contracting with approved public or private bodies, and provisions for depreciation of R&D-derived product inventories.
+R&D expenditure, as defined in Article 244 quater B of the CGI (same scope as the Research Tax Credit), must represent at least 30% of total fiscally deductible expenses for the year.
+That is well above the standard JEI threshold, set at 20% since the Act of 28 February 2025 (15% for financial years ended before 1 March 2025 only).
+Eligible categories include: amortisation of assets assigned to R&D (taken at 100%), R&D personnel costs (researchers, technicians), the remuneration of directors working directly on R&D operations, lump-sum operating costs (40% of R&D personnel costs plus 75% of amortisation charges), and R&D sub-contracting with approved organisations.

 Our view: The 30% threshold requires robust analytical accounting and rigorous time-tracking.
 In the client files we handle at Hayot Expertise in Paris, deeptech startups (AI, biotech, medtech, semiconductors) naturally reach this level.
-Conventional SaaS companies with lean R&D teams typically track between 20-25%, making the standard JEI a better fit.
+Conventional SaaS companies with lean R&D teams typically plateau between 20% and 25%, which places them at the standard JEI level and not at the JEIR level.
+With the JEI threshold moving from 15% to 20%, that zone has become critical: a company at 17% R&D, eligible yesterday, is no longer eligible today, and should examine the JEC qualification (R&D between 5% and 20% with performance indicators).

 JEI / JEIR / JEU Comparison Table 2026#